mikemckiernan/sphinx-play/review/pr-35/_sources/good-readme.md.txt

 SomeClass.doSomething()
 ```

-If it is not possible to provide a short code sample that is runnable, consider
+If you cannot provide a short code sample that is runnable, consider providing a
-providing a code sample that highlights the most important classes and
+code sample that highlights the most important classes and functions.
+However,
-functions.
-However, be clear that the code sample is not runnable.
-Adding
+include comments in the code snippet to indicate that important code is omitted.
-notebooks or examples under the following heading becomes more important.
+Adding notebooks or examples under the following heading becomes more important.

 ```python
 import SomeClass as sc